medizininformatik-initiative/fts-next/docs/usage.md

 ## Overview

-FTS is built for the transfer of FHIR data from the clinical domain to the research domain while ensuring the Patients' anonymity.
+FTS is built for the transfer of FHIR data from the clinical domain to the research domain while ensuring the Patients' privacy.
 Therefore, the data are de-identified by removing specific data, replacing IDs with pseudonymized IDs, and shifting the dates by a random value.

 The following sequence diagram gives an overview of FTSnext's functionality.